IhmeGroup/charlesxlogminmax/README.md

  - The only mandatory argument is the `.csv` or log file.
 If only this argument is given, the generted plots will be as the follwing:
   - for the range values (min and max): <br/> <img src="./docs/examples/range_P.png" height="400" align="middle" />
   - for the single valued: <br/> <img src="./docs/examples/single_value_dt.png" height="400" align="middle" />
+ - if the optional argument `savefig=True` is given, the plots will be saved in a folder called `LogFigures` in the working directory
+ - if the optional argument `ext=pdf` is given, the figures will be saved as pdf.
+The default value is `ext.png`.
  - if the optional argument `fill=True` is given, the following range plots will be generated: <br/> <img src="./docs/examples/range_P_fill.png" height="400" align="middle" />
- - if the optional argument `show=True` is given, the figures generated will be displayed on your screen -if the optional argument `ext=pdf` is given, the figures will be saved as pdf.
-The default value is `ext.png`.
+ - if the optional argument `show=True` is given, the figures generated will be displayed on your screen